"Why yes, Brian," said Mr. Bannister, who answered his door. "What can I do for you?"

 "Your parents were taken hostage over a dog?" said Mr. Bannister.
-"That sounds a bit obsessive."
+"That seems a bit obsessive."

 "Oh, I know it must sound silly," said Brian.
 "To say my parents have been kidnapped over a dog.
 But, you see, this dog talks."

 "Of course," said Mr. Bannister.
 "No performing half-wit would hesitate to take hostages to recover a talking dog.
 Why, your heart must be beating like a hummingbird's.
 Why don't you stay and calm yourself over a slice of pie?"